List of built-in macOS apps: iSync

 iSync was a tool made to sync iCal and Address Book data to a SyncML-enabled mobile phone, via Bluetooth or by using a USB connection.
 It was released on January 2, 2003, with technology licensed from fusionOne.
 Support for many (pre-October 2007) devices was built-in, with newer devices being supported via manufacturer and third-party iSync Plugins.
 Support for Palm OS organizers and compatible smartphones was removed with the release of iSync 3.1 and Mac OS X 10.6 Snow Leopard.
 BlackBerry OS, Palm OS, and Windows Mobile (Pocket PC) devices could not be used with iSync, but were supported by third-party applications.
 Before the release of Mac OS X 10.4, iSync also synchronized a user's Safari bookmarks with the then usable .Mac subscription service provided by Apple.

 iTunes

 iTunes is a media player, media library, Internet radio broadcaster, mobile device management utility, and the client app for iTunes Store.
-It is used to purchase, play, download, and organize digital multimedia, on personal computers running the macOS and Windows operating systems. iTunes is developed by Apple Inc. It was announced on January 9, 2001.
+It is used to purchase, play, download, and organize digital multimedia, on personal computers running the macOS and Windows operating systems. iTunes is developed by Apple.
+It was announced on January 9, 2001.

-Because iTunes was criticized for having a bloated user experience, Apple decided to split iTunes into separate apps as of macOS Catalina: Apple Music, Apple Podcasts, and Apple TV.
-Finder would take over the device management aspect that iTunes previously served.
+iTunes was criticized for having a bloated user experience.
+In 2019, Apple decided to split iTunes into separate apps as of macOS Catalina: Apple Music, Apple Podcasts, and Apple TV.
+Finder took over the device management aspect that iTunes previously served.
 This change would not affect Windows or older macOS versions.